IDPC’s Drug decriminalisation [e]Course is a free-to-access online learning course that is open to anyone interested in

 When done properly, the decriminalisation of drug use and personal possession can have significant benefits for the health, wellbeing and rights of people who use drugs - yet this approach can sometimes be difficult to advocate for as it runs counter to decades of public and political messaging from a global ‘war on drugs’.
 To support and equip partners from around the world, the Drug Decriminalisation [e]Course was created in 2021 by IDPC in partnership with Mainline, Health[e]Foundation and Frontline AIDS includes seven modules:

-- Introduction, definitions and support for decriminalisation (Available in English and French)
+- Introduction, definitions and support for decriminalisation (Available in English, French, Arabic & Russian)

-- Existing models of decriminalisation (Available in English and French)
+- Existing models of decriminalisation (Available in English, French, Arabic & Russian)

-- Making the case for decriminalisation (Available in English and French)
+- Making the case for decriminalisation (Available in English, French, Arabic & Russian)

-- Designing a decriminalisation model (Available in English)
+- Designing a decriminalisation model (Available in English & French)

 - Thresholds and defining drug possession for personal use (Available in English)

 - Designing decriminalisation: sanctions and intrusiveness (Available in English)